How to put together the perfect farmers market basket without meal planning

 A seasonal staple

-Every season features a few can’t-miss veggies that are absolutely worth tossing in your basket.
-Choose 1-2 of these staples.
+Every season features a few can’t-miss veggies that are absolutely worth tossing in your basket while they’re in season.
+Choose 1-2 of these staples per market trip.

 • Spring: Rhubarb, chives, peas shoots